hotosm/learnosm/_posts/en/0600-12-15-getting-data.md

 Customized Extracts
 -------------------

-### HOT Export Tool
+### HOT Exports

-The [Humanitarian OpenStreetMap Team](https://www.hotosm.org) has created an online service that allows users to create custom OSM extracts anywhere in the world, by selecting an area of interest, map features and file formats.
-The service is available at [export.hotosm.org](https://export.hotosm.org/en/v3).
-Within minutes, up-to-date OpenStreetMap (OSM) data is exported, filtered and converted.
-Areas of interest (AOI) can be selected through searching, bounding box coordinates, drawing a box, free drawing, using the view or importing a GeoJSON file.
-Current file formats includes Shapefile (.shp), GeoPackage (.gpkg), Garmin (.img), Google Earth (.kml), OSM (.pbf), MAPS.ME (.mwm), OsmAnd (.obf) and MBTiles (.mbtiles).
-Map features and specific tags can either be selected through the Tag Tree or by configuring some YAML code.
-To learn more please, see the ‘[Learn](https://export.hotosm.org/en/v3/learn)’ section at export.hotosm.org.
+The [Humanitarian OpenStreetMap Team](http://hotosm.org) has created a service that allows users to select the area that they want to extract, and also use [JOSM Presets](/en/josm/josm-presets/) to select custom tags to be included in the extract.
+The service is available to all countries where HOT works, at [export.hotosm.org](http://export.hotosm.org).

-![hot-export-tool][]
+![hot exports][]

 ### BBBike